Bingbingzz/CS5610/README.md

 # cs5610
-This repo includs the homeworks and group projects from cs5610 in 2022 Fall.
+This repo includes the homeworks and group projects from cs5610 in 2022 Fall.